RandyTheOtter/nvidia-driver/README.md

   - Directly: `sudo qubesctl --show-output --targets <target_name> state.sls nvidia-driver.f41 saltenv=user`
   - In another formula `{% include 'nvidia-driver/f41.sls' %}`

-These states also support providing your own variables (as opposed to the ones in `default.jinja`.
-If jinja sees appropriately named variable in the environment it won't import the same variable from `default.jinja`.
+These states also support providing your own variables (as opposed to the ones in `default.jinja`).
+If jinja sees appropriately named variable in the context it won't import the same variable from `default.jinja`.

 ## Current tasks